The Doncaster Kirkleatham Skelton Line

 Description automatically generated

-Interestingly, Sky’s series The British tells the story of People Power in Episode 2.
+Sky’s series The British tells the story of People Power in Episode 2.
 It narrates the rampages and rebellions of medieval Britain, the Black Death and Peasants' Revolt and it depicts poachers in Pickering forest where our Farndale ancestors were also poachers and suggests that such exploits were the inspiration for the British spirit that developed and the legend of Robin Hood.
 If you are interested in exploring the Robin Hood parallels, you will enjoy the second episode of this series.
+See also a website which explores the world of Robin Hood.

 Chronology of the Kirkleatham Skelton Line